 9.1 Scheduling: Schedules associated with CROD and energy deliveries will be established and confirmed in Mountain Standard Time (MST) in advance as outlined in this SABP.

 9.1.1 The Scheduling Entity is designated to implement schedules with WAPA on behalf of Contractor.
 Each Party shall provide its scheduling points of contact and other information for this SABP in accordance with Subsection 1.2, herein.
-In accordance with Section 15 of the Contract and Section 1, herein, each Party agrees to provide the other Party, at least ninety (90) Days advance written or electronic notification, of any modifications to the contact information or Scheduling Entity.

-9.1.2 The Scheduling Entity will schedule and WAPA will deliver Contractor's Quarterly Energy, Excess Energy, Optional Energy, and COCP in accordance with the Contract and Subsection 9.1.4, 9.1.5, 9.1.6, 9.2 and 9.3, herein.
+9.1.2 The Scheduling Entity will schedule and WAPA will deliver Contractor's Quarterly Energy, Excess Energy, Optional Energy, and COCP in accordance with the Contract and this SABP.

-9.1.3 ontractContract Rate of Delivery(s) is listed in Exhibit A of the Contract and will also be available on the P-DP Application.
-Quarterly Energy and Excess Energy amounts will be listed on the P-DP Application in accordance with Subsection 8.1. and 8.3 herein.
+9.1.3 CROD is listed in Exhibit A of the Contract and will also be available on the P-DP Application.
+Quarterly Energy and Excess Energy amounts will be listed on the P-DP Application in accordance with Subsection 8.1. and 8.3, herein.

-9.1.4 Scheduling practices will comply with applicable Western Area Lower Colorado (WALC) Business Practices, current North American Electric Standards Board, (NAESB), North American Electric Reliability (NERC), Western Electricity Coordinating Council (WECC), and applicable Federal Energy Regulatory Commission (FERC), or successor(s) requirements.
+9.1.4 Scheduling practices will comply with applicable Western Area Lower Colorado (WALC) Business Practices, current North American Electric Standards Board (NAESB), North American Electric Reliability (NERC), Western Electricity Coordinating Council (WECC), and applicable Federal Energy Regulatory Commission (FERC), or successor(s), requirements.
 All scheduling shall be statically scheduled and shall follow the Electronic Tagging (e-Tag) requirements in accordance with Subsections 9.1.4.1, 9.1.4.2, 9.1.5,9.1.6.1, 9.1.6.2 and Subsections 9.2 and 9.3, herein.

 9.1.4.1 If an emergency type e-Tag is submitted and the Sink BA approves the e-Tag, WAPA may approve the transaction as the Source BA.

 9.1.5 The Scheduling Entity will use WAPA DSW’s Open Access Same-Time Information System (OASIS) to create and submit a Transmission Service Request (TSR) in the amount of seasonal CROD rounded up to the nearest whole MW for each month of the Contract term.
-The seasonal CROD, Point of Receipt (POR), and Point of Delivery (POD) for the transmission reservation are provided on the Contractors’ Exhibit A. On the TSR, the Scheduling Entity shall include a Customer comment to show the Contractor’s unique contract number in this format, “PDP FES 28-DSR-#####.”
+The seasonal CROD, Point of Receipt (POR), and Point of Delivery (POD) for the transmission reservation are provided on Exhibit A of the Contract.
+On the TSR, the Scheduling Entity shall include a Customer comment to show the Contractor’s unique contract number in this format, “PDP FES 28-DSR-#####.”
 WAPA’s Transmission Business Unit will review and confirm the TSR through OASIS.
-The TSR will be used on e-Tags for Quarterly Energy, Excess Energy, elected Optional Energy, and COCP schedules.
+The TSR will be used on e-Tags for Quarterly Energy, Excess Energy, any elected Optional Energy, and COCP schedules.

 9.1.6 The Scheduling Entity will pre-schedule Quarterly Energy, Excess Energy, any elected Optional Energy, and COCP schedules on a daily and hourly basis as follows: